ibm-cloud-docs/monitoring/chage_container_agent.md

 Complete the following steps to edit the file and apply the changes:

 1. Access the *dragent.yaml* directly at `/opt/draios/etc/dragent.yaml`.
 2. Edit the file.
-Use YAML systax.
+Use valid YAML syntax.
 3. Restart the agent.
 Run the following command:

     ```
     docker restart sysdig-agent
     ```
     {: codeblock}

 ## Blocking ports